rick651/Thesis_RickyFashaSetiawan/README.md

-# Data Scientist_Kalbe Nutritionals
+# Thesis_Chemistry Department UGM

-This final task entails Forecasting Product Purchases and Customer Segmentation, marking the culmination of my Project-Based Internship at Kalbe Nutritionals.
+This repository comprises data analysis and machine learning programs utilized in the completion of the thesis **"Adsorption Of Methyl Orange Dye Using Modified Coal Fly Ash With Ctab (Cetyltrimethylammonium Bromide)"**.